Are you thinking of living in Norwich?

 With its fantastic Norfolk location, living in Norwich offers easy access to the coast, rural areas and even allows for commuting to London in under 2 hours.

-Make sure you keep up to date with the current prices if you are thinking of living in Norwich.
+Be sure you keep up to date with the current house prices in Norwich if you are thinking of moving to the area.

 Norwich was historically a manufacturing region.

 In the past, Norwich’s economy was centred around shoemaking!